vetcovetimothy/inventory-hub/README.md

-# Procurement Hub — Vetcove HD
+# Inventory Hub — Vetcove HD

 Internal procurement operations dashboard for the Home Delivery team.
 Built with Next.js 14, hosted on Vercel.